genelkim/ttt/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 TTT is a language for transparently mapping between tree structures expressed in s-expressions.
 At a high-level it fills same role for trees as regex for strings.
 This is the copy of TTT maintained by Gene Louis Kim (<gkim21@cs.rochester.edu>), primarily for SBCL.
 The library was originally written by Adam Purtee, accompanied by the paper
 [TTT: A tree transduction language for syntactic and semantic processing](http://aclweb.org/anthology/W12-0803).
 Being the primary user of this library, I now maintain it and make extensions as I see fit.
-See the original README(below) for how to use it.
+See a segment of the original README(below) for how to use it.
 The API has not changed save for a few additional keyword arguments and some new utility functions.
-But ignore the details on how to load it.
-Rather, load the library with Quicklisp.
+First, load the library with Quicklisp `(ql:quickload :ttt)`.
 ```
 Quick Summary of TTT features
 -----------------------------
-o Please contact Adam Purtee (apurtee@cs.rochester.edu) with questions/bugs.

-To use TTT, first load it:
-(load "/p/nl/tools/ttt/src/load")

-Then switch to the package:
+Switch to the package:
 (in-package :ttt)

 To match a single pattern expression against a single tree expression, do: